 While we are proud of our progress, there is more to do, as we aspire to lead in energy conservation and environmental protection.
 Aflac will continue to focus on reducing energy consumption, water and waste; investing in new technologies and approaches that help lower greenhouse gas emissions and make our facilities more sustainable; and employing renewable energy sources.
 Our goals are as follows:

-To be a leading steward of the planet, Aflac is committing to expanding our carbon neutrality goal to include Scope 3 emissions by 2040.
-This global net-zero climate commitment will demand a comprehensive and transparent approach, and thus we will provide appropriate reporting and hold ourselves accountable along the way.
+To be a leading steward of the planet, Aflac is committing to a carbon neutrality goal by 2040 and net zero emissions by 2050.
+This net-zero climate commitment will require a comprehensive and transparent approach to both defining Scopes 1 through 3 emissions and developing a formal plan to meet our commitments.
+We will, therefore, provide appropriate reporting and hold ourselves accountable along the way.

 As a leading insurance company that provides financial protection to more than 50 million people worldwide, we believe that we have a responsibility and an obligation to protect the environment.
 We are committed to making business decisions that balance the needs of our many constituencies and will continue to make our efforts in these areas more robust and impactful for the greater good of all.